Joined Stern 1998

 New York, NY 10012

-For over 20 years, Professor Zemel's research was mainly concerned with computations, algorithms and complexity.
-He developed the concepts which were used in the first practical algorithm for solving large knapsack problems, and which are still used in almost every efficient algorithm for this problem.
-Other areas of research lately include supply chain management, operations strategy, service operations and incentive issues in operations management.
-His writing has appeared in numerous publications including Econometrica, The SIAM Journal on Applied Mathematics, Operations Research, Mathematics of Operations Research, Games and Economic Behavior, and Annals of Operations Research.
-He served on the editorial boards of various publications such as Manufacturing Review, Production and Operations Management, and Management Science, and Manufacturing and Service Operations.
+Professor Zemel's research is mainly concerned with computations, algorithms and complexity.
+Other areas of more recent research include supply chain management, operations strategy, service operations and incentive issues in operations management.
+His writing has appeared in numerous publications including Ecomometrica, The SIAM Journal on Applied Mathematics, Operations Research, Mathematics of Operations Research, Games and Economic Behavior, and Annals of Operations Research.
+He served on the editorial boards of various publications such as Manufacturing Review, Production and Operations Management, Management Science and Manufacturing and Service Operations.
 Professor Zemel is a coauthor of the book Managing Business Process Flows.

 Professor Zemel received his Bachelor of Science in Physics and Mathematics (with distinction) from the Hebrew University in Jerusalem, his Master of Science in Applied Physics from The Weizmann Institute of Science in Israel, and his Doctor of Philosophy in Operations Research from the Graduate School of Business Administration at Carnegie Mellon University.